Aardvark Records is about adventures in music.

 Undeterred by the range of reactions within the industry, ranging from polite indifference to outright sneering, Aardvark persevered.

-The upshot being this new business model worked.
+The upshot being that this new business model worked.
 The public not only got it.
 They loved it.

 Aardvark Records has been an early adopter of social media and social networking.
 Aardvark was one of the first record labels to use podcasting and one of the first labels to support internet radio.
 Other firsts include: providing music videos to YouTube, Daily Motion, iAm: TV, ROO TV and a host of other online music video entertainment websites; providing full tracks on MySpace, ReverbNation, Sonico, Orkut, and Last.fm and now of course Youtube; setting up a blog to share our thoughts about music industry developments and news; and using widgets for people to share our music and our videos with their mates.